Andyt-Nguyen/Algorithm_students/README.md

 npm i
 ```

-Output in the terminal in isoloated enviroment.
+Output in the terminal in isolated enviroment.
 A lot of the tests will be skipped in order to test the alg problem you are trying to solve.
 ```javascript
   Testing Algorhthms
     Return evens and odd numbers in descending order where the evens appear first in the array